Announcements

 Course information

-Are you curious about how to use an abundance of commodity PCs to manage petabytes of data, perform fast and fault tolerant computations etc.?
-This class teaches abstractions, design and implementation techniques that allow you to build the kind of scalable, high performance distributed systems that can deal with real-world workload.
-Topics include server design, network programming, naming, fault tolerance and security.This class is a graduate level course consisting of lectures, a series of programming labs and a final project.
+Distributed systems help programmers aggregate the resource of many networked computers to develop highly available and scalable services.
+This class teaches the abstractions, design and implementation techniques for building fault-tolerant, high performance distributed systems.
+Topics include multithreading, network programming, consistency, naming, fault tolerance, security.This class is a graduate level seminar consisting of interactive lectures (discussing research papers) and a few programming labs.
 Prerequisites include undergraduate operating systems.
 Programming experience in C/C++ is important for the labs.

 Prerequisites: